hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 6        Igfbp2  4.642158 0.036 0.004 3.346486e-18      5.035339 1.163515e-15 both
 ```

 We can clearly see that the highest log2-fold change come from genes that are present in one condition but not the other based upon the percentage columns.
+Logically, this makes sense since a gene uniquely expressed in a condition would appear as a top marker.

-To visualize these results, we can pot the normalized expression of the top genes at both the pseudobulk and single-cell level for our data.
+To visualize these results, we can plot the normalized expression of the top genes at both the pseudobulk and single-cell level for our data.
 As this is something we are going to do multiple times, we should create a custom function to quickly generate these plots.

 ```r
 # # Create DESeq2 object